 In these tough days of the pandemic, when morale is down in many places, playing a key role in educating the next generation of RTs can be a bright spot in your professional life as well.
 “It has given me a positive change of focus on my daily case load and the end goal for the day,” Bashista said.

-See all the 2020 Recognized Clinical Preceptors here.
+See the current Recognized Clinical Preceptors.